MykalMachon/mykal.codes/src/posts/telegraf-and-influx-for-server-monitoring.md

 ---
-title: 'Making System Monitoring Easy'
+title: 'Telegraf and InfluxDB for server monitoring'
-slug: 'making-system-monitoring-easy'
+slug: 'telegraf-and-influxdb-for-server-monitoring'
 description: 'A quick guide on system monitoring with Telegraf, and Influx DB.'
 pubDate: '2022-07-21'
 heroImage: 'https://res.cloudinary.com/mykalcodes/image/upload/v1658642824/Mykal%20Codes/making-systems-monitoring-easy.jpg'
 tags: ['self-hosting', 'docker']
-draft: true
 ---

 I've been looking into how to be more pro-active about monitoring [my HomeLab](http://mykal.codes/uses#-servers--hardware) lately.
-One of the first suggestions you hear on how to do this is installing some sort of monitoring tool on your servers.
 With that in mind, I went on a bit of a monitoring dive and setup some basic tools on my raspberry pi's.
-I obviously wanted to keep track of what I did, so I decided to write it up in a blog post.
+I wanted to keep track of what I did, so why not write it up in a blog post.

-More specifically, This post will give you a quick overview of how I got up and running with InfluxDB and Telegraf for monitoring my servers.
+More specifically, this post will give you a quick overview of how I got up and running with InfluxDB and Telegraf for monitoring my servers.

 ## Why InfluxDB and Telegraf?

 I've already used [Grafana](https://grafana.com/) (a dashboarding tool) at work and like how it works; I also know that [Grafana is commonly used for system monitoring](https://grafana.com/grafana/) so I started my search there.
 After some Googling, I kept seeing a few other tools used alongside Grafana:

 - [InfluxDB](https://www.influxdata.com/): a database for efficiently storing and accessing time series data (perfect for sensors, system data, etc.).
 Grafana has a first party integration with InfluxDB as well.
-- [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/): a server agent that allows you to collect sensor info from your servers and send it back to InfluxDB and other timeseries databases like [Prometheus.](https://prometheus.io/)
+- [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/): a server agent that allows you to collect sensor info from your servers and send it back to InfluxDB and other time-series databases like [Prometheus.](https://prometheus.io/)

 Sweet!
 I have a few tools to start experimenting with.